Budget-Friendly Valentine’s Day Gifts for Kids

 Valentine’s Gifts for Babies & Toddlers

-At this age, simple and sweet goes a long way.
-Look for soft textures, familiar routines, and items that can be enjoyed long after Valentine’s Day is over.
+Simple and sweet goes a long way.
+Look for soft textures, favorite treats, and small toys that can be enjoyed long after Valentine’s Day is over.

 Great budget ideas: